 Deloraine is served by 4 schools, including 2 primary, 1 secondary, 1 special.
 The average ICSEA score is 952, which is around the national average of 1,000.
 Public transport access includes 2 rail stations, 3 bus stops.

-From an investment perspective, Deloraine offers a gross rental yield of 3.4%, rated as moderate yield.
+On the investment side, Deloraine shows a gross rental yield of approximately 4.2%, rated as moderate yield.
 Property prices are near the state median ($533K/$750K).
 The price-to-income ratio of 10.3x is considered stretched.
 House prices have moved +8.9% year-on-year.
+Population growth of +0.8% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.